olorunda/tailorSync/docs/user-guide.md

 3. Click on the message to view its details
 4. Type your reply in the text box
 5. Click **Reply** to send your reply

+### Tips

+- Use a professional tone in all client communications
+- Create templates for common messages to save time
+- Set aside specific times each day to check and respond to messages
+- Use clear subject lines that indicate the purpose of your message
+- Follow up on important messages that haven't received a response

 ## Tasks